 University of Chicago Law School Postgraduate Public Interest Law Fellowship

-The University of Chicago Public Interest Law Fellows will serve full-time at eligible public service host organizations for a term of one year (twelve months), beginning no later than November 2014.
+The University of Chicago Public Interest Law Fellows will serve full-time at eligible public service host organizations for a term of one year (twelve months), beginning no later than the autumn after graduation.
 Eligible host organizations may include nonprofit public interest law organizations and governmental public service entities.
 However, judicial clerkships, judicial internships/externships, work on political campaigns, and positions at a university (including research assistants, university counsel, or clinical positions) are not eligible for this program.